 The initial value of Array.prototype.constructor is the built-in Array constructor.

-15.4.4.2 Array.prototype.toString()
+15.4.4.2 Array.prototype.toString ()

-The result of calling this function is the same as if the standard built-in method Array.prototype.join.were invoked for this object with no argument.
+The result of calling this function is the same as if the built-in join method were invoked for this object with no argument.